 - Recruitment, Admissions & Counseling

 - Financial Assistance

 - Sex-based Harassment

 - Athletics

 - Pregnant and Parenting Students

 - Discipline

 - Single-Sex Education

 - Employment

 - Retaliation

-- Treatment of Transgender Students
+- Treatment based upon Gender Identity

 Q: What does Title IX protect against?

 A: Exclusion from participation in, or denial of benefits of, any educational program or activity on the basis of sex.